TA Professional Development Program

 - …practiced carrying out some of their roles and responsibilities as TAs, including the responsibility they have for quality undergraduate education.

 - …integrated consideration of UCI student demographics, diversity, and learning styles into instructional design.

-- …applied to instructional design the principles of how people learn.
+- …applied the principles of how people learn to instructional design.